Tai Chi & Qi Gong

 "Taking Tai Chi with Jude Hasken has been an important part of my commitment to wellness.
 Learning the movements takes concentration and effort.
 Over these last nine months, it has helped me coordinate brain and body, strengthening my balance and improving my health." ~Richard Cohen

-Qi Gong for Health - Rebuild your physical, mental and emotional health with the ancient art of Qi Gong.
+Qi Gong for Health (Level I) - Rebuild your physical, mental and emotional health with the ancient art of Qi Gong.
 Qi Gong has been used for self-healing, rejuvenation and internal transformation for millenia and is slowly being recognized in the west for its beneficial properties.
 At a minimum you can reduce stress, improve your immune function, regulate your metabolic system, improve balance, digestion, blood pressure and much, much more with this practice.
 Open to all levels and recommended for beginners and those with physical challenges.
 Taught by Corinne Chaves.

 Qi Gong for Joy and Health - Learn and practice Marriage of Heaven and Earth Qi Gong (M.H.E.).
 In this repetitive Qi Gong Form, one learns a process of opening and closing joints, lengthening and relaxing tissues, linked with Longevity Breathing, all of which may facilitate healing and/or refine physical functioning and agility.

 For the serious student who learns M.H.E., Furman will begin to teach the next level, Dragon and Tiger Qi Gong, a Form with more movements.
 These classes are taught with the intention of giving the student ample time to learn and internalize the movements.
 Taught by Furman Riley.